skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 As the power of the Lich King continued to grow beyond measure, the other nations of the world began to wonder if he did not plan to conquer all.
-The Elven kings of southern Dunlock joined together, and called on their sometime enemies of the north to join with them against this common threat, before Mordan became too strong for any to oppose.
+The elven kings of southern Dunlock joined together, and called on their sometime enemies of the north to join with them against this common threat, before Mordan became too strong for any to oppose.